Non-Surgical Treatments We Specialize In.

 Radiofrequency ablation treats chronic neck, back, and sacroiliac pain.
 Radiofrequency ablation is an alternative to open surgery and long-term pain medication use.

 Orthopaedic Institute of Central Jersey specialists are radiofrequency ablation experts.
 Specialists are fellowship trained and board certified.
 They obtain a medical history, perform a physical examination and order and analyze medical imaging studies.
 An accurate diagnosis is made.
 A diagnostic injection is usually performed before radiofrequency ablation to ensure the treatment will benefit the patient.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.